prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 several hours worth of the delivery schedule in case communication breaks down somehow.

 Once it receives the Plan, the General Planner will split up the tokens across Prebid Servers.
-At first it does this in a really blunt way: just divides them evenly across the servers.
+When a line item first starts, it does this in a really blunt way: just divides them evenly across the servers.
 But it will soon start adjusting for geographic differences in line item delivery. e.g. if a line item only serves tokens in Europe, the Prebid Servers in Europe will get all the tokens within a few cycles.

 ## Plans and Prebid Server